 Bus Travel in South America: Choose your Company

 Sometimes only one company covers a certain route, so your decision is easy.
-For more popular routes there will be several companies offering seats at various prices.
+For more popular routes there will be several companies with buses offering seats at various prices.
 Do a bit of research if you can on reputation as well as price – and bear in mind that usually you get what you pay for – cheapest doesn’t usually mean best!
 If you are not on the strictest budget, it can be worth paying a little more money to get a little more comfort, safety and security for you and your bags.